msangapu/wordpress/README.md

-# Multi-container Docker Compose in Web App for Containers
+# Multi-container using Docker Compose and Kubernetes in Web App for Containers
 This custom image is based on the 'official image' of [WordPress from Docker Hub](https://hub.docker.com/_/wordpress/).

 The following changes have been made in this custom image: